DataScience86/rstatisticsblog/content/docs/text-mining/text-pre-processing.md

 ---
-title: "Text Processing"
+title: "Text Pre-Processing"
 date: 2020-05-05
 weight: 1
-tags: ["stopwords", "text pre-processing" ,"text cleaning", "corpus", "stemming", "lemmatization", "text mining", "R Code"]
-category: ["R", "Text Mining"]
 ---

+# Overview
 It is not surprising to know that most of the information out in the world is available in an unstructured form.
 An unstructured data refers to the one that does not reside in a traditional relational database.
 Some of the examples include images, webpages, word documents, pdf documents, and reports.
 In this section, we will talk about some basic concepts and functions which you can use for text processing in R.

 Although R provides several packages to perform tasks related to text processing, we will be using the `tm`, `SnowballC`, `textstem`, and `stringr` to perform several tasks related to text processing.

 # How to obtain the text from different sources
 As you can imagine, the primary source of text data is webpages, pdfs, and other forms of documents.
 So it becomes vital for us to learn how to extract data from different sources and prepare it for feature extraction.

 ## Reading text file in R